FEEDING YOUR GREYHOUND

 Biscuits can aid a dog’s digestion and help keep teeth clean.

-We sell a greyhound meal biscuit up at the farm at £11 a bag (which should last 1 greyhound approx. 4 weeks)
+We sell a greyhound meal biscuit up at the kennels at £14 a bag (which should last 1 greyhound approx. 4 weeks)

 Great, all animals love a treat and are very appreciative of any leftovers.
 However, this is not needed every day.
 They will also eat left over vegetables.
 They should not be fed too much pork.